Board of Directors

 LAA Board of Directors Executive Committee

-Vice President - Nicole Verdi, Class of 2014
+Vice President - Greg Hoffman, Class of 2013

-- Jillian Taylor Jagling, Class of 2009, President
+- Jillian Taylor Jagling, Class of 2009, Immediate Past President

 - Layi Oduyingbo, Class of 2014